Table of Contents

 Does gap insurance give you money?

 Gap insurance pays off your car loan after your main coverage pays you the actual value of your totaled or stolen vehicle.
-That’s important because depreciation can result in a loan balance that’s higher than the vehicle’s value.
+This is important because depreciation can result in a loan balance that’s higher than the vehicle’s value.

 Do you need car gap insurance if you have full coverage?

 Full auto coverage will pay out your car’s actual market value.
-However, since your loan balance may be higher than your car’s value, especially in your first few years of ownership, gap insurance is extremely useful in addition to full coverage.
+However, since your loan balance may be higher than your car’s value, especially in your first few years of ownership, gap insurance is advisable on top of full coverage.

 How long does it take to get a gap insurance refund?

-After canceling gap coverage, your insurance company will send you a prorated refund in four to six weeks.
+After you cancel your gap coverage, your insurance company will send you a prorated refund.
+This refund will generally comprise the coverage you didn’t use.

 Photo credit: iStock/ollo